T3KScarecrow/Alagaesia-Wiki/Alagaesia/Myths & Legends/Gods/Nyrex.md

 Originally known by the [[The Forebearers|Forebearers]] as Noctyrex, Nyrex is the [[The Vulgomage|Vulgomage]] god of shadows, stealth and the unknown.
-A deity of subtlety and precision,
+A deity of subtlety and precision, Nyrex is revered by scouts, spies, and night wanderers.
+They appear as a figure cloaked in shifting shadows, with glowing silver eyes.